MonsterCritic

 technical performance

-Paper Mario: The Thousand-Year Door on Nintendo Switch impresses with stable 30 FPS, upgraded visuals, and quality-of-life enhancements like faster loading times and new warp pipes.
-However, criticisms arise over the drop from 60 FPS, occasional frame rate dips, and missing modern features like text acceleration.
-Despite these issues, critics agree the remaster largely succeeds in modernizing the classic while retaining its charm, appealing to both newcomers and fans.
+Paper Mario: The Thousand-Year Door on Switch impresses with stable 30 FPS, improved visuals, and quality-of-life enhancements, earning praise from critics.
+However, the downgrade from 60 FPS, long load times, and missing modern features like text acceleration have drawn some criticism.
+Despite these issues, the remaster is deemed enjoyable, balancing nostalgia with smoother gameplay for both newcomers and fans.

 77